FAA to decide coastal Georgia spaceport without more comment

 The FAA had previously planned an additional public comment period in January 2021.

-The federal agency also said they were influenced by an executive order by President Donald Trump to streamline approvals for any infrastructure investments that will strengthen the economy.
+The federal agency also said it was influenced by an executive order by President Donald Trump to streamline approvals for any infrastructure investments that will strengthen the economy.

 The executive order specifically directs all federal agencies “to use, to the fullest extent possible and consistent with applicable law, emergency procedures, statutory exemptions, categorical exclusions, analyses that have already been completed, and concise and focused analyses,” consistent with environmental procedures.